 Drugs called bisphosphonates are used primarily to increase bone mass and cut the risk of fractures in patients with osteoporosis.

-In the Lancet study, the team scanned the genes of 2 094 female twins and identified a link between decreased bone mineral density and changes in chromosomes 8 and 11.
+Lancet study, the team scanned the genes of 2 094 female twins and identified a link between decreased bone mineral density and changes in chromosomes 8 and 11.

 What the findings mean